ireina7/base/README.md

+# Forgetful endofunctor

-Hello, this is Comcx(you can also call me Ireina).
+Hello, this is Comcx (or Ireina).
 I'm a programmer writing *Rust*, *C*, *Go* and *Haskell*.

 - [blog](./blog/index.md)